 Whether you’re seeking thrilling outdoor adventures, tranquil natural retreats, or fascinating cultural experiences, Baja California has something to offer everyone, making it the perfect destination for a truly unforgettable vacation.

 Although it was once a travel afterthought, Tijuana is currently experiencing a highly impressive cultural revival.
 Craft breweries, hip coffee shops, and outdoor gastro markets are just some of the things drawing crowds over the border.

 Spend a day here exploring the city’s bustling Mercado El Popo, checking out the street murals in Pasaje Rodríguez, sampling Mexico’s best craft beer and coffee on Avenida Revolucion, or trying the world’s first-ever Caesar Salad at Caesar’s Hotel & Restaurant.

 If you fancy it, you can also have your picture taken with Tijuana’s hottest attraction: a zebra-painted donkey.

 Day 2-4: Stop off in Ensenada for incredible wine and seafood

-Ensenada may not be the prettiest of Baja California’s towns, but it has two big things going for it: excellent seafood and a tonne of wineries.
+The small town of Ensenada may not be one of the prettiest of Baja California’s towns, but it has two big things going for it: excellent seafood and a tonne of wineries.